kw7oe/community-service-2018/_posts/2018-05-25-preparation-and-planning.md

 During the discussion, we also found out that we need a board that can grab attention of people during the collection of donation and spread awareness about this event.
-The members from the other group, Raeka and Charis, had volunteered themselves on preparing the board,
+The members from the other group, Raeka and Charis, had volunteered themselves to prepare the board,

 The board will be equiped with necessary information such as: